DHTMLX/docs-todolist/docs/api/rest_api/routes/post_routes/post_clone.md

 ---
-sidebar_label: Post /clone
+sidebar_label: POST /clone
-title: Post /clone
+title: POST /clone
-description: You can learn about the Post /clone route in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about the POST /clone route in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# Post /clone
+# POST /clone

 ### Description